NashTech-Labs/Creating-AWS-load-balanced-ECS-using-pulumi/README.md

 ```
 $ pulumi up
 ```
 It will create all the resources that are needed.
+Now you can access your web server using your load balancer.